Moses Trusting God at the Red Sea: When You’re Trapped and Terrified

 The miracle involved:

-- The seabed becoming dry ground (not mud, but actually dry)
+- The seabed becoming completely dry

 Too late.